 Destroying debt is a subject I know a lot about.
 It was the subject of my first book and many of my TV news stories.
 Over the years, I’ve also served as a board member for a couple of nonprofit credit counseling agencies.

 Watch the following video and you’ll pick up some valuable info.
 Or, if you prefer, scroll down to read the full transcript and find out what I said.

 You also can learn how to send in a question of your own below.

-For more information on this topic, check out “Ask Stacy: My Credit Card Debt Is Killing Me — What Can I Do?” and “Ready to Tackle Your Debt?
-12 Tips to Find Free or Cheap Help.”
+For more information on this topic, check out “Ask Stacy: My Credit Card Debt Is Killing Me — What Can I Do?” and “9 Tips for Finding Good, Cheap Debt Help.”
 You can also go to the search at the top of this page, put in the word “debt” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.

 Don’t want to watch?
 Here’s what I said in the video